libertyJ29/Laravel-appointment-scheduler/README.md

 # laravel-appointment-scheduler
-Appointment Scheduler for a dentist developed using Laravel PHP and AngularJS (old client project)
+Appointment Scheduler for a dentist developed using Laravel PHP and AngularJS (client project)